Table#

 assignments – A list of values or a

-that associates the names of columns with the values that should be updated.
-The value ofassignments
+dictthat associates the names of columns with the values that should be updated.
+The value ofassignmentscan either be a literal value or aColumnobject.

 Examples